john-science/john-science.github.io/_posts/2017-01-09-eww-javascript-part-1.md

 #### include

 JavaScript lacks an include keyword to import other JavaScript files.
 There are ways to work around this using the DOM, but it is still a bizarre choice.
-Imagine:

-* building all the cities of the Roman Empire, but no roads between them.
-* teaching every person in the world to write, then blinding them.
-* your favorite programming language without include/import: Java, C, C++, Python...

 #### Weak Typing / Lack of Static Typing